-- If the Mediator is unable to resolve the complaint to the satisfaction of the accusers(s) or the accused in Step I, the accuser(s) or the accused shall be entitled to file a written appeal to the Conflict Resolution Council for a hearing.
-When the Council is unable to resolve a complaint, the Council will file a report of findings with the dean which may or may not include recommendations for disciplinary actions. - 2.
-The dean may or may not accept the recommendation of the Council when determining the disposition of the complaint.
+- 1. If the Mediator is unable to resolve the complaint to the satisfaction of the accusers(s) or the accused in Step I, the accuser(s) or the accused shall be entitled to file a written appeal to the Conflict Resolution Council for a hearing.
+When the Council is unable to resolve a complaint, the Council will file a report of findings with the dean that may or may not include recommendations for disciplinary actions. - 2.
+The Dean of the school may or may not accept the recommendation of the Council when determining the disposition of the complaint.
 The decision of the dean will be final.